Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - Created Repositories and IRepository interfaces to set up an abstraction layer between the API's controllers and database context, and to better organize code in the application.

-- This was originally a MERN app, and was completely re-written.
-The original backend still runs in a Docker container for Socket.io user chats.
-Some admin routes/controllers are still being transitioned to the .NET API.
+- This was originally a MERN app.
+The storefront now uses the .NET API; the legacy admin dashboard and Socket.IO chat have been retired.

-- Hosted on Amazon Elastic Container Service (ECS) in three separate docker containers.
+- Hosted on Amazon Elastic Container Service (ECS) in two separate docker containers.
 Added a custom domain name and load balancer for HTTPS.

 - Added a GitHub actions pipeline that automatically redeploys containers on push.
 Added Lambdas to detect when containers crash - emailing me via an SNS topic - and to shut the site down at night to save money.

 - Added the PayPal SDK and sandbox accounts to simulate live payment of an order and front/back end response of a submitted order.

-- Added an admin dashboard that only is displayed if a user is an admin, so that an entire new area of the site is rendered.
-This Admin area includes components to add new products, edit products, mark orders as delivered, and other tasks (such as deleting products or responding to user chats), without having to directly access the database.

-- Implemented Socket.IO to allow for bi-directional client and server communication, to enable real-time messaging between an admin and multiple users.
-This might be later transitioned to .NET's SignalR.

-- Used the Cloudinary service to allow an Admin to upload and delete images of a product.
-Links to Cloudinary are stored in the PostgreSQL database and fetched as needed.

 - Used Cloudinary AI Background Removal to dynamically remove background of images when redux dark mode state variable is set (later removed due to rate limit).